The Numero Group: History

 In 2003, Sevier had the idea for the label's first release, Eccentric Soul: The Capsoul Label.
 After losing his job at Rykodisc, Shipley had inherited a record from the band Antena with the desire to issue a rerelease.
 With these two albums, both men had the idea of starting an American record label modelled after Soul Jazz Records and Honest Jon's.
 After crossing paths with Shipley in a Grocery Store, Lunt provided roughly $23,000 for the initial phase of the project.

 This first release, Eccentric Soul: The Capsoul Label, was a reissue of rare soul and R&B music originally released by the defunct Capsoul label, which was founded in Columbus, Ohio, by William Roger "Bill" Moss.

 While originally imagined as a reissue label focused on releasing obscure music that had not, or would not otherwise have been successful without rerelease, Numero has reissued music from several notable names that achieved or approached major-label status, including Husker Du, Syl Johnson and Blondie.

-In addition to their reissues of out-of-print soul, gospel, funk, rock and folk from the 60’s-80’s, beginning in the 2010's Numero has also reissued several indie rock, post-hardcore and emo bands from the 80’s onward, such as Duster, Unwound, Codeine, Karate, Blonde Redhead, and The American Analog Set.
+In addition to their reissues of out-of-print soul, gospel, funk, rock and folk of the 1960s-80s, beginning in the 2010s Numero has also reissued several indie rock, post-hardcore and emo bands from the 1980s onward, such as Duster, Unwound, Codeine, Karate, Blonde Redhead, Everyone Asked About You, and The American Analog Set.

 Other notable releases from the label’s catalog include: